 The popularity of real estate drones has grown exponentially over the last 5-6 years.
 Drones are often used recreationally, and they also have commercial uses.
 Drones are also utilized in military applications.

 Drones are used in situations where it is too risky, difficult, or cost prohibitive to use flights utilizing pilots.
-Drones either have a preprogrammed flight path, or are controlled from the ground by pilots.
+Drones either have a preprogrammed flight path, or are controlled from the ground by remote control from pilots.

 They return critical information to people quickly, which can make an enormous difference in situations that require fast responses.